mattermost/docs/source/boards/calculations.rst

 - The sum of estimated developer days for features (to make sure your team isn’t overloaded).
 - The range of estimated dates (to make sure your milestones all line up).

-The calculation options are detailed below:
+The calculation options are:

-* **Count**: Counts the total number of rows in Table view or total number of cards in a column in Board view.
+* **Count**: Counts the total number of rows in table view or total number of cards in a column in Board view.
 Applies to any property type.
 * **Count Empty**: Applies to any property type.

   - Table View: Counts the total number of empty rows per column selected.